 Florida Justice Center is a nonprofit legal aid organization.
 Like all legal aid organizations in Florida, our services are free to making below a certain percent of the Federal Poverty Guidelines.
-While most set this level at 125%, we choose to go higher to 199%.
+Federal guidelines regulating legal aid organizations set this level at 125%.

 Providing free services to those most in need is not, however, free.
 We all have to do our part to make society a better, and more equitable place.
 Consider donating at FLJC.org/Donate

 A few of the many legal aid organizations providing reduced-cost services include Jacksonville Area Legal Aid, those on this list from the American Bar Association, and Southern Legal Counsel.

 All clients are required to pay actual expenses such as government application fees, postage, costs of certified documents, and filing fees.
 In cases of extreme need some of these fees can be waived or the individual can be placed on a payment plan as low as $10 per month.
 Each service below outlines minimum actual expenses.